Banderalotebi/techpartner_site/DEPLOYMENT_STATUS.md

 # 🚀 TechPartner Platform Deployment Status

-## Current Issue: White Page on Cloud Run
+## ✅ Issue Identified and Fixed: White Page on Cloud Run

 **Problem:** The deployed Cloud Run service shows a white page instead of the TechPartner platform.

-**Root Cause:** The current deployed version has routing issues where API endpoints return HTML instead of JSON.
+**Root Cause:** The production static file serving was intercepting API routes with a catch-all handler.

+**Solution Applied:** Created a fixed static handler that properly excludes API routes from static file serving.

 ## Solutions Attempted: